slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"The first sign of love: for men is timidity, in women it is courage."
 -- Voltaire [1694]*

-> *"Love is a flower, friendship a sheltering tree."
--- Samuel Taylor Coleridge [1772]*

 > *"When women love us, they forgive us everything, even our crimes; when they do not love us, they give us credit for nothing, not even our virtues"
 -- Honoré De Balzac [1799]*